-Further, the NPPF states that major2 oil and gas development not involving high volume hydraulic fracturing should only take place within the South Downs National Park or Areas of Outstanding Natural Beauty in exceptional circumstances and when it is in the public interest.
+Further, the NPPF states that major1 development should only take place within National Parks or Areas of Outstanding Natural Beauty in exceptional circumstances and when it is in the public interest.
+This would include any oil and gas development.

 D: Roles and Responsibilities